Jo-bot86/movie-app/docs/intro.md

-# *MERN-Stack*
+# *Movie-App*

-We will create a full-stack movie application from scratch using the MERN-Stack.
+We will create a full-stack movie application (similar to netflix or prime video) from scratch using the MERN-Stack.

 This includes: